w7sst/MorseRunner/README.md

 - [ ] **SO2R Investigation** -
 Investigate whether it is possible to support SO2R using MRCE.
 Perhaps build a prototype for evaluation and user feedback and requirements.

+- [ ] **Maintain existing integration with N1MM and DxLog.**
+N2IC has done work to integrate Morse Runner within N1MM and DxLog.
+We want to continue this work to allow Morse Runner to run with these popular logging programs.

 - [ ] **Team-based (developer/advocate) contest development model** - promote the notion of a small contest development team consisting of a developer and one or more user/advocates.
 This team will develop and test an individual contest before it is released for general use.